veracruz-project/veracruz-examples/i-poc/README.md

 ### Deploying on EC2 instances on an user installed k8s/k3s

 * Infrastructure
-  * At least 1 server and 1 node with the nodes that are supporting Veracruz instances must be nitro enabled.
+  * At least 2 EC2 instances need to be allocated with one used for the k3s server and the others used as k3s nodes.
+K3s nodes that will support Veracruz instances must be nitro enabled.
+* The following tutorials/instructions can be used to install k3s in a EC2 instance.
+Please choose one.
   * A simple installation of k3s on AWS EC2 is described at [Zero to k3s Kubeconfig in seconds with k3sup](https://rancher.com/blog/2019/k3s-kubeconfig-in-seconds/)
   * Use kubernetes documentation on [Getting started](https://kubernetes.io/docs/setup/) or [Production environment](https://kubernetes.io/docs/setup/production-environment/) to install a working kubernetes on AWS EC2 instances.

 ### Hugepages on nitro nodes